apitoolkit/apitoolkit-express/README.md

 ### Monitoring a Specific Axios Request

 To monitor a specific Axios request, use the `observeAxios` function from APIToolkit.
-This approach offers greater flexibility, such as specifying URL path patterns for requests with dynamic routes.
+This approach offers greater flexibility, such as specifying URL path patterns for requests with dynamic paths.

 Example: